Skip to main content

 The Risk of Ibogaine Treatment: Balancing Hope and Caution

-Ibogaine shows promise for addiction treatment, but the cardiac risks are serious.
-We explain what ibogaine is, how it works, and why medical detox remains the safer path.
+Ibogaine shows promise for addiction recovery, but the cardiac risks are serious.
+We explain how it works and why medical detox remains the safer path.

 Written by Denise O'Leary | Published: March 5, 2026 | Last Updated: March 5, 2026